 Sounds good to me!

-I tried The CBT Journal out below: here’s how I got on.
+I decided to give The CBT Journal a go: here’s how I got on.

 REVIEW: THE CBT JOURNAL

 I’ve tried to get my head around CBT books in the past and, in all honesty, I’ve given up due to the dry content but this journal was refreshingly free of jargon and written in such a friendly tone it almost felt as though Sarah was in the room guiding me through.